eMetaboHUB-MAMA/mama-paper/paper/paper.md

 The MAMA team is working in the framework of the creation of a national network and infrastructure: MetaboHUB.
 MetaboHUB is the French National Facility in Metabolomics & Fluxomics created in 2013.
 It aims at providing state-of-the-art tools, services and support in metabolomics and fluxomics to academic research teams and industrial partners in the fields of nutrition, health, agriculture and biotechnology [@rolin:hal-01002241].

 The idea of MAMA was born when the MetaboHUB consortium had to manage the flow of partner requests from a single portal.
 Building a specific tool based on a RESTful API and its Web application gave birth to the "MAMA" project for "**M**etaboHUB's **A**nalyses **MA**nager".
+Now, The MAMA project becomes **M**etabolomics **A**nalysis **MA**nager an application for managing projects and requests for laboratory analyses developed in the framework of a national research infrastructure.

 <!-- Project data management -->